ankitdobhal/automation-master/README.md

   @@@@      @@@@  @@@@  @@@@@@@@@@@@    @@@@  @@@@    @@@@  @@@@  @@@@@@@@@@  @@@@@@@@@@@@    @@@@  @@@@  @@@@    @@@@    @@@@
 @@@@        @@@@  @@@@@@@@@@    @@@@    @@@@@@@@    @@@@  @@@@  @@@@    @@@@@@@@@@    @@@@  @@@@    @@@@@@@@    @@@@    @@@@

+# Vision
-#This repository is a combination of some automated tool with several scripting languages
+This repository is a combination of some automated tool with several scripting languages bastch script pwsh script hta so on .....
-bastch script
-pwsh script
-hta
-so on .....

-#Their are several tools:
+# Features

+In this automation-master tool you will find some amzing tools
+like:

-#1>network automator
+(1) network automator

-#2>Win_Info
+(2) Win_Info

-#3>Search_engine automator
+(3) Search_engine automator

+# Hta-Encryptor tool
+It is basically based on the basic of html application and vbscript to encrypt & decrypt the messages